 Many types of home renovations and minor building projects don’t need approval from a Council or accredited certifier.
 This is called exempt development.

 Exempt development is very low impact development that can be done for certain residential, commercial and industrial properties.
 Providing your building project meets specific development standards, approval from your Council or planning authority is not needed!

 A few examples of development that can be considered exempt development are: decks, garden sheds, carports, fences or repairing a window.

 Although most properties in NSW and ACT are eligible for exempt development, some land is specifically excluded from exempt development provisions.
 If your proposed development location falls under any of the following categories you should consult your local council or town planner before proceeding with any proposed works that you wish to carry out as exempt development:

 Most NSW & ACT property details can be checked using the NSW Planning Portal & ACTmapi viewer or by purchasing a planning certificate from your local council/planning authority.
 If in doubt, we recommend contacting your local council or planning authority and asking what size shed or cabana you can put in as exempt development.

-Although our standard products are designed to be fully portable they are also carefully engineered to assist buyers who wish to take advantage of exempt development provisions in NSW and ACT!
+Although our standard products are designed to be fully portable they are often used by clients wanting to take advantage of exempt development provisions in NSW and ACT!

 There are also some property specific standards that also need to be complied with for such products if intended for exempt development in NSW & ACT.
 Some examples of these conditions are: